-Later during the 1600s thanksgiving became more common and so started to be annual events.
-But over the United States different days we observed by different communities.
-And some places may have more than one thanksgivings during the year.
+Later during the 1600s thanksgiving became more common and so started to be an annual event.
+But over the United States different days we observed in different communities.

-During the time of the American Revolutionary War (1775-83) Congress appointed maybe more than one day to celebrate thanksgiving.
+During the time of the American Revolutionary War (1775-83), Congress appointed may be more than one day to celebrate thanksgiving.

 It was not until the first president, George Washington, in 1789 proclaimed the first Thanksgiving Day.

-The modern traditions of Thanksgiving that we all know today such as feasts and football matches comes from the latter half of the 19th Century.
+The modern traditions of Thanksgiving that we all know today such as feasts and football matches come from the latter half of the 19th Century.

-Finally a date is set for Thanksgiving!
+Finally a date was set!

 Typically though Thanksgiving was held on the final Thursday of November.
 But in 1939 there were five Thursdays in November.

-It was believed that President Franklin D Roosevelt declared this date as to give merchants more time to sell their goods in the lead up to Christmas.
+It is believed that President Franklin D Roosevelt declared this date to give merchants more time to sell their goods in the lead-up to Christmas.

-However, some states eseveral years after this continued to celebrate Thanksgiving on the last and not the fourth Thursday.
+However, some states several years after this continued to celebrate Thanksgiving on the last and not the fourth Thursday.

 Controversy of Thanksgiving